tomzox/vic20_games/README.md

 ## How to run the games

 First install the [VICE](http://vice-emu.sourceforge.net/) VIC-20 emulator.
+My games require 8kB memory extension, so you need to configure VICE once
+accordingly: Start xvic, then press F12, select "Machine settings" then check "Block 1 (8kB)"; quit the menu by pressing Escape.
+Then save these settings via F12 -> "Settings management" -> "Save current settings".
+Note if this is not done, you'll only see a black screen in the games.

-Then you can run the game by simply specifying the name of one of the game executables (which you find in the `prg` directory of this repository) on the command line.
-If the program does not start automatically, type "run" and press the RETURN key.
+Now you can run the games by simply specifying the name of one of the game executables (which you find in the `prg` directory of this repository) on the `xvic` command line.
+If the program does not start automaticallya after having been loaded, type "run" into the VICE window and press the RETURN key.